 Shallow and warm waters, these photos were taken in winter.
 Apply for a permit and you can camp the night here.

 Perfect for canoeing and snorkelling and teeming with marine life.
 You can see more photos from Whalebone Beach.

 Rent a car in Australia and self-drive

 Did you like these beach recommendations for kids?
 How do our best beaches in Western Australia compare to yours?
 Leave us a comment below and let us know.

-Get your cheap accommodation with booking.
+Get your cheap accommodation through Airbnb.
 Quality for less

 See How Easy It Is to add This Post to Pinterest